 Water or a canteen should also be included on the list.
 Dehydration is insidious and wreaks havoc.

-1. If you could give only one piece of advice to people considering doing the Camino, what would it be?
+If you could give only one piece of advice to people considering doing the Camino, what would it be?

-The answer to this question is also easy: Go!
+Ricardo: The answer to this question is also easy: Go!

 It should not be original, but it is well applied.
 If you are curious, a sudden or prolonged urge in time, a vocation, calling, whatever, it’s a sign not to hesitate and go.
-I think the path is always different from person to person, there is not much advice you can give as the final experience will be the sum of many factors.
+I think the path is always different from person to person.
+There is not much advice you can give as your final experience will be the sum of many factors.
 However, so as my answer is somewhat helpful, planning with some criteria I think is important.
 What is planned should not override what you are experiencing at the moment, but it should serve as a reassurance that things are going the right way.
-We went in late September and I believe it was a great time because the temperatures are not extreme, nor its amplitudes and we still have the pleasure of smelling grapes and harvest along the way.
+We went in late September and I believe it was a great time because the temperatures are not extreme, nor its amplitudes and we still had the pleasure of smelling grapes and harvest along the way.

-1. What was your reaction when you arrived in Santiago?
+What was your reaction when you arrived in Santiago?